In baking, it's not always clear whether (or even how) you should grease your pans beforehand.

 - Optional: After greasing the sides, treat with flour as described above, then place the parchment on the ungreased, unfloured bottom.

 You don't need to grease the parchment, but if you're using baking or cooking spray, go ahead and insert the paper, then spray the whole thing and call it a day.
 There's certainly no point in spraying underneath the parchment.

 Some bakers recommend using a pastry brush to paint the melted shortening onto the inside of a pan.
-This method is more useful when using a Bundt or other molded pan with a myriad of corners and crevices.
+This method is more useful when using a molded pan like a Bundt pan, with its myriad corners and crevices.

 Using a nonstick pan will also help.

-Another tip: It's best to grease as close to the time that you will add your batter.
-Doing it too soon and waiting too long can allow the oil or fat to drip down the sides of the pan and pool at the bottom, especially if your kitchen is warm.
+Another tip: It's best to grease just before you add your batter.
+Doing it too soon gives the oil or fat time to drip down the sides of the pan and pool at the bottom, especially if your kitchen is warm.